Skip to content

 Field Description

-Discovered IP Addresses All IP addresses detected on the machine's network interfaces
+Discovered IP Addresses All IP addresses detected on the machine's network interfaces.

 NAT & STUN Configuration